British Virgin Islands

 The U.S. Virgin Islands consist of 3 main islands and several dozen smaller islands on the eastern side of the Caribbean.
 Sometimes called "America's Caribbean Paradise," this cluster of islands combines the cultures and customs of American and Caribbean life, making it a popular destination for visitors from the states.
 Especially since U.S. citizens don't need a passport to enter, and they accept American currency.
 With moderate temperatures and pristine beaches, it's easy to see why vacationers flock to this area throughout the year.
 Each of the three main islands - St. Thomas, St. John, and St. Croix - offers its own unique experience to guests.

 St. Thomas, the largest of the three islands, is known for its luxury.
-Commonly, mega-yachts are seen anchored in the harbors, and elegant restaurants and shops crowd the area.
+Mega-yachts are often seen anchored in the harbors, and elegant restaurants and shops crowd the area.
 Contrastingly, St. John is more well-known for being a naturalist's dream destination.
 There are over 7,000 acres of dedicated parkland here which are surrounded by clean, pure beaches.
 Nature and romance found here are popular among honeymooners, too!
 Lastly, St. Croix is known for its rum distilleries and sugar cane plantations.
 This island also has beautiful coral reefs and clear waters.
 As you can see, each island offers a unique Caribbean experience that is not to be missed on your yacht charter experience.

 The proximity of St. Thomas to the British Virgin Islands makes it a likely starting point for Caribbean yacht charter experiences.
 You can either go directly over to the British Virgin Islands on your first day of charter or go directly to St. John and enjoy one of its picturesque coves for your first night on charter.